Azure/azure-sdk-for-java/sdk/resourcemanager/README.md

 Azure SDKs for Java offer a consistent logging story to help aid in troubleshooting application errors and expedite their resolution.
 The logs produced will capture the flow of an application before reaching the terminal state to help locate the root issue.
-View the [logging][logging] wiki for guidance about enabling logging.
+View the [configure logging][logging] for guidance on package required and its configuration.

 Sample code to enable logging in Azure Management Libraries for Java.